 Interview questions vary from interviewer to interviewer and company to company.
 Many companies look for a basic understanding of the software, while others give you challenges to test your core skills.
 Here are a few questions you can prepare.
 Tip: You can answer them side by side and test your hold on the subject!

 This is the most basic and the most important question.
-If you aren’t aware of the crux of your subject, you won’t be able to explain the same to your clients or train your juniors in the future, and this is very important while taking up a job in a reputed firm.
+If you aren’t aware of the crux of the subject that you have studied in the SAFe Agile Training, you won’t be able to explain the same to your clients or train your juniors in the future, and this is very important while taking up a job in a reputed firm.
 While answering this, remember that Agile is a method that works on iterations.

-It is a heavily customer centric method that enables you to develop a software based on feedback provided from human interaction.
+It is a heavily customer-centric method that enables you to develop software-based on feedback provided by human interaction.
 That is the beauty of this method; it is what the name suggests, a flexible system.

 2. What is velocity and how do we measure it?